There is no place like a field of Sunflowers. As far as the eye can see!

 The sunflowers are back at Matthiessen State Park in Oglesby, IL!
 Every year a field of hundreds of sunflowers bloom for a few weeks and it's a sight you don't want to miss.
 Here are all the details you need to make your next trip to the sunflowers a success!

 How: Once you park, follow the posted signage to the sunflower field and do not take alternate routes.
-Remember to be considerate of others and do not trample the sunflowers.
+The field is located on the north side of the model airplane field.
+Please remember to be considerate of others, do not cross the model airplane field, and do not trample the sunflowers.
 In addition, it is illegal to remove sunflowers from the park and picking them will result in a fine.

 When: Time is limited!
-We have noted July 10 as the first day that the sunflowers are in full bloom, and they normally last for about 2-3 weeks from the initial date.
-So, we highly recommend visiting before July 23 to maximize your chances of seeing them in full bloom.
-It's possible they will dissipate before or after our 2 week predicted window, but we believe that is a good general rule to follow when planning a visit.
+We predict that July 3 will be the first day that the sunflowers are in full bloom, and they normally last for about 10-20 days from the initial date.
+So, we highly recommend visiting before July 20 to maximize your chances of seeing them in full bloom.
+It's possible they will dissipate before or after our predicted window, but we believe that is a good general rule to follow when planning a visit.

 The park is open from sunrise to sunset.
 People come from across the Midwest to see the sunflowers, so it may be crowded at times.
 We recommend visiting in the morning on a weekday for the lowest foot traffic.
 Official park rules can be found at the Illinois Department of Resources page (click here).